Remote Teaching Resources Guide

-In the event of an emergency, the ability to teach courses on campus may be affected.
-This guide helps you identify and become acquainted with alternatives to face-to-face instruction for use during situations when campus may be closed and teaching must take place fully online.
-Please contact firstname.lastname@example.org for assistance or more information about remote instruction.
+This guide helps you identify and become acquainted with alternatives to face-to-face instruction for use during situations when campus may be unavailable and teaching must take place fully online.
+Please contact the Teaching, Learning, and Technology Center for assistance or more information about remote instruction.

 General Pre-Emergency Planning Tips for Instructors